 If you love the outdoors, Utah is perfect for you.
 In southern Utah you can roam among the cactus and sagebrush in the desert, then drive five hours north and be enjoying the cooler temperatures surrounded by pine trees and alpine lakes.
 It literally has it all.
 While it may get insanely hot here in the summer, 100+ F, it’s still a great destination.

 I’ve lived here for three summers now and visited the summer before I moved here, too.
-It’s the perfect road trip destination because there are so many national parks, national monuments, recreation areas, state parks, and other hikes so close together.
+It’s one the best summer vacation spots in the US because there are so many national parks, national monuments, recreation areas, state parks, and other hikes so close together.
 Even if you don’t like hiking, the scenery is worth seeing.
 It almost feels otherworldly in places.
-Even the drives between parks are hard to beat, and that’s usually the most boring part, scenery wise. if you’ve never seen the desert, this is a great place for your desert experience.
+Also, the drives between parks are hard to beat, and that’s usually the most tedious part, scenery wise.
+If you’ve never seen the desert, this is an excellent place for your desert experience.

 There’s no bad time to visit the Hawaiian Islands, as long as you’re into swaying palm trees, gorgeous sandy beaches, and warm sea breezes.
 But if you’re heading to Kauai, summer is an ideal time to enjoy the best of all the natural features the Garden Island has to offer.

 The northernmost of the archipelago, Kauai’s diverse landscape includes everything from lush, tropical rainforests and towering waterfalls to deep canyons painted in red and green.
 The picturesque Na Pali Coast to the northwest offers breathtaking hiking trails along the rugged shoreline and above the clouds, while plentiful sandy beaches like Hanalei Bay and Poipu provide spots to spread out and relax under the beaming sun.